arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 const float REFERENCE   = 3.0;

 void setup() {
-  // Initialize serial communication at 9600 baud Serial.begin(9600);
+  // Initialize serial communication at 9600 bauds Serial.begin(9600);

   // Initialize the analog input channels of the Portenta Machine Control in 0-10V mode